Q: What is the role of the NFP in the selection process?

 A: Our valued partners play a consistent role in supporting and promoting the Program by providing important warm introductions to good governance boards and significant support and services to the Program.

-They are the Australian Institute of Company Directors (AICD), the JCA and Philanthropy Australia.
+They are the Australian Institute of Company Directors (AICD), The Ethics Centre, the JCA and Philanthropy Australia.